airbnb/ruby/README.md

      end
      ```

-* Always use an options hash instead of optional arguments.
+* Do not use default arguments.
+Use an options hash instead.

     ```Ruby
     # bad